oci-hpc/oci-hpc-runbook-StarCCM/README.md

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20"> and fill in the variables.

-* Region: Region name, (eu-frankfurt-1,...)
 * AD: Availability Domain of the cluster (1,2 or 3)
-* GPU_AD: Availability Domain of the GPU Machine (1,2 or 3)
-* COMPUTENODE_COUNT: Number of compute machines (Integer)
-* GPUNODE_COUNT: Number of GPU machines for Pre/Post
-* GPUPASSWORD: password to use the VNC session on the Pre/Post Node
-* SIZE_SHARE_VOLUME: Size of the share disk (0 to 5500)
-* SSH_PUBLIC_KEY: Public key to access the cluster
 * SSH_PRIVATE_KEY_PATH: Private key path.
 (Name of the file that you added to the zip)
+* SSH_PUBLIC_KEY: Public key to access the cluster
+* COMPUTENODE_COUNT: Number of compute machines (Integer)
 * COMPUTE_SHAPE: Shape of the Compute Node (BM.HPC2.36)
 * HEADNODE_SHAPE: Shape of the Head Node which is also a Compute Node in our architecture (BM.HPC2.36)
+* GPUNODE_COUNT: Number of GPU machines for Pre/Post
+* GPUPASSWORD: password to use the VNC session on the Pre/Post Node
+* GPU_AD: Availability Domain of the GPU Machine (1,2 or 3)
 * GPU_SHAPE: Shape of the Compute Node (VM.GPU2.1,BM.GPU2.2,...)

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20">